All Episodes

 And we're back having more fun than a human being should be allowed to have.

-Everybody wants to be me.
+Rush Limbaugh, everybody wants to be me.

-Telephone number 800-2882 and the email address L Rushbaugh at EIB net.com.
+Telephone number 800-282-2882 and the email address Elrushbaugh at EIBNet.com.

-It's the independent women's voice commissioned Doug Schoen to do a poll.
+It's the Independent Women's Voice commissioned Doug Schoen to do a poll.

-And uh and it's it's earth-shattering poll.
+And it's earth-shattering poll.

 The independents moving to Republicans in droves.

-And what I think what people don't understand, these people are coming to the Republican Party because of a cause.
+And I think what people don't understand, these people are coming to the Republican Party because of a cause, not because of the party.

 The party right now is not doing anything to attract people.